Undergraduate and graduate programs

 Tools, services and useful info

-BS in Business - International Business
+BS in Business Studies - International Business

 With the globalization of today and the liberalization of trade, international business studies provide a deep insight into the world’s economy and markets, as well as a comprehensive look into how businesses strategize and operate on an international level.
 International Business explores the dynamics of doing business on a world scale, as well as the opportunities, costs and challenges the organizations face while attempting to expand to or connect with foreign markets.